youyanggu/covid19_projections/index.md

 * *June 24:* We have open-sourced our [SEIR simulator](https://github.com/youyanggu/yyg-seir-simulator).
 This is the underlying SEIR model without the machine learning layer to learn the parameters.
 If your system supports Python, you can generate your own simulations in under 5 minutes.
 No prior Python experience is needed.
 * *June 16:* We have open-sourced our code to [evaluate COVID-19 models](https://github.com/youyanggu/covid19-forecast-hub-evaluation).
 The goal of this project is to evaluate various models' historical point forecasts in a transparent, rigorous, and non-biased manner.

+For regular updates and insights, follow our Twitter:
 <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">Follow for updates</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Current US Projections